-- ITT Dialcom is rapidly adding on-line data base offerings for its 100,000+ users. - Tymshare and ADP are two among other vendors that are expanding electronic mail delivery offerings to include on-line data base service offerings. - It is likely that AT&T will take the electronic message service route in delivering additional services, including on-line information data bases.
+- Electronic mail services are evolving as another distribution mechanism for the delivery of on-line information services. - ITT Dialcom is rapidly adding on-line data base offerings for its 100,000+ users. - Tymshare and ADP are just two of the vendors that are expanding electronic mail delivery offerings to include on-line data base service offerings. - It is likely that AT&T will take the electronic message service route in delivering additional services, including on-line information data bases. - Market consolidation is increasing as McGraw-Hill, Dun & Bradstreet, Mead Data Central, Dialog, and SDS Search provide examples in making complementary acquisitions or targeting new markets.